Space Empires 4X: Reception

 Cody Carlson, reviewing the game in 2013 for Deseret News, concluded that the game deserves a spot in his Top 5 list.
 Simon Kriese, reviewing from Spieletest, was also complimentary to the game, praising its strategy, simple rules, engagement, and solo variants, but criticised the component quality.
-The game has also been consistently ranked in around top 50 board games at BoardGameGeek.
+As of 2023, since 2012, the game has also been consistently ranked in around top 50 war games at BoardGameGeek.
 It was also a nominee for the 2011 Golden Geek Best Wargame award, and the winner of the Charles S. Roberts Best Science-Fiction or Fantasy Board Wargame award.